 The Institute for Economic Development offers a peer advising service for incoming international students to help with the transition to living and studying in Boston.
 Peer advisors answer questions about the programs and the department, may meet students at the airport, and help students find housing, banking, and shopping.
 If you are interested in having a peer advisor, please contact Chelsea Carter, the peer advising coordinator, at cecarter@bu.edu.Peer Advising

-The IED encourages PhD students to form reading groups in different fields and can provide a limited amount of funding to cover the costs of inviting visitors from neighboring areas or light snacks when the workshop meets at mealtimes.
-The funding is based on how many students are participating on a weekly/biweekly basis per semester.
-Questions should be directed to Kimberly at khuskins@bu.edu.
+The IED encourages PhD students to form reading groups in different fields.
 The department expects reading groups to be formed spontaneously and managed by students themselves, with the support and involvement of at least one faculty member.
 The main intention is to encourage the presentation of research in progress to generate feedback and discussion.
 We need some coordination across groups to prevent excessive overlap or duplication of fields.
 They could be organized by the standard PhD fields such as macro or micro theory, econometrics, empirical micro, IO and health, development, etc. But a reading group could also be formed around other field definitions (e.g., political economy, international economics, or finance), which attract 10 or more PhD students.
 Once formed, every group should be ready to accept any PhD student in the department that wishes to join.
-To form a reading group for any given semester or academic year, we need at least two organizing students and a faculty member to apply, providing the following information: Once you’ve received approval for funding, you will need to set up the schedule and post it on the departmental website; you should also include the group name and a short sentence giving the place, time, and frequency that you will be meeting, as well as an email address so that interested students/faculty can contact the group.
+To form a reading group for any given semester or academic year, we need at least two organizing students and a faculty member to apply, providing the following information to Kayla at iedcoord@bu.edu: Once you’ve received a confirmation that your reading group is all set, you will need to set up the schedule and post it on the departmental website; you should also include the group name and a short sentence giving the place, time, and frequency that you will be meeting, as well as an email address so that interested students/faculty can contact the group.
 Schedule info must include the date, author(s), and paper title for each meeting.Student Reading Group